Philemon Thomas

 Philemon Thomas (February 9, 1763 – November 18, 1847) was a member of the United States House of Representatives representing the state of Louisiana.
 He served two terms as a Democrat (1831–1835).

 Philemon was born in Orange County, Virginia.
 He served in the American forces during Revolutionary War and later moved to Kentucky.
 He was a member of Kentucky's Constitutional Convention and served in the state House and state Senate.
+He also ran for Congress four times while in Kentucky: in the 2nd ("Northern") congressional district in 1799 and 1801, and in the 6th congressional district in 1803 and 1804.
 In 1806 he moved to Louisiana.
 He commanded troops who on 1810 September 23 captured the Spanish fort in at Baton Rouge, commencing the West Florida Rebellion of 1810.
 A few days later the West Florida Assembly, meeting at Saint Francisville, commissioned General Philemon Thomas to march the West Florida Army across the newly proclaimed Republic.